navyarathore/Greenwhistle/README.md

 - ✅ **Decentralized Marketplace:** Players can trade resources, tools, and NFTs in a decentralized marketplace powered by smart contracts
 - ✅ **High-Performance Gaming on Monad:** Utilizing Monad's high-throughput blockchain to enable smoother gameplay
 - ✅ **Simplified Onboarding with Base Integration:** Using Bases's OnChainKit for seamless wallet connection and management
-- [:white_check_mark:] **Resource Gathering & Crafting:** Implementing a comprehensive system where players can gather resources in the game world and craft tools, items, and structures
+- ✅ **Resource Gathering & Crafting:** Implementing a comprehensive system where players can gather resources in the game world and craft tools, items, and structures

 Add images, GIFs, or screenshots if helpful!